Euro zone ministers to seek Greek reform, debt deal on May 24

 "Given the fact that Greece is busily legislating the prior actions already now ...
 I think we can be quite optimistic that these preconditions will be met," said a senior EU official involved in the preparation of the ministers talks on May 24th.

-Euro zone finance ministers agreed on May 9 to consider debt relief for Greece, if necessary, once the country delivers on all reform promises under its current bailout programme.
+Euro zone finance ministers agreed on May 9 to consider debt relief for Greece, if necessary, once the country delivers on all reform promises under its current bailout program.

 This includes a set of actions, difficult to legislate under the Greek system, that Athens would automatically have to take if it were to miss its target of a primary surplus of 3.5 percent of GDP in 2018.